danielwrosenbaum/art-of-weather/README.md

-# Weather as Art
+# art-of-weather

-A weather app that allows a user to look up the current weather in a city while viewing an historic painting that has a similar vibe and setting.
+A weather app that allows the user to look up the current weather in a city while viewing an historic painting that has a similar vibe and setting.

 ### Link